fairlearn/fairlearn/docs/user_guide/mitigation.rst

         *Algorithms* [#1]_.
       - ✔
       - ✔
-      - DP, EO, TPRP, ERR, BGL
+      - DP, EO, TPRP, FPRP, ERP, BGL
    *  - :code:`fairlearn.` :code:`postprocessing.` :code:`ThresholdOptimizer`
       - Postprocessing algorithm based on the paper *Equality of Opportunity* *in Supervised Learning* [#3]_.
 This technique takes as input an